DatGuy1/Windows-Toasts/docs/custom_aumid.rst

 Installing a custom AUMID
 -------------------------
-Custom AUMIDs can display user-defined titles and icons.
-The library comes with a script to implement it, :code:`register_hkey_aumid`, registers a AUMID in the registry.
+The library comes with a script to implement it, :code:`register_hkey_aumid.py`.
 The arguments can be understood using the --help argument.
-If you have the Python Scripts directory in your path, you should be able to execute them by opening the command console and entering the name of the script.
+If you have the Python Scripts directory in your path, you should be able to execute them by opening the command console and simply executing :code:`register_hkey_aumid`.